NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 you have finished installing docker, regardless of which OS you are on, please type `docker --version` to verify that the installation was successful!

+> **Docker for older versions of OSX/Windows** <br>
+> The latest version of Docker may not work if you have an old version of either OSX or
+> Windows.
+You can finder older Docker versions that may be compatible for you if you
+> go to https://docs.docker.com/desktop/ and click "Previous versions" in the left side
+> menu.

 ### macOS

 Go to [docker.com](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac)